themonkslab/dream_teamers_courses/dart/9.Functions/11_New_methods_on_collections.md

 - _'The returned iterable is lazy, so it won't iterate the elements of this iterable until it is itself iterated'_

-Yhis means that until we use that result, the anonymous function inside the `map` is not going to be called and this is a performance optimization.
+This means that until we use that result, the anonymous function inside the `map` is not going to be called and this is a performance optimization.

 And what if we want to have as return specifically a `List` instead of an `Iterable`?
 We can add to the `map` at the end the `toList()` method as follows: